Skip to main content

 Due date

-The due date of an invoice is the date on which an invoice falls due for payment, i.e. the latest date a company/creditor wants payment for its claim.
+The due date of an invoice is the date on which the invoice is due for payment - that is, the date on which a company/creditor last wants payment for their claim.

 What is a due date?

-A company in Denmark is generally free to determine its own credit policy - and thus its payment terms.
-A company can decide whether a customer must pay when the goods or services are delivered or whether a payment deadline is set, for example, 10 or 100 days in the future.
+A company in Denmark is generally free to determine its own credit policy and thus its payment terms.
+The company can decide whether a customer must pay when the goods or services are delivered, or whether a payment deadline is set, for example 10 or 100 days in the future.

-A company that provides relatively long payment terms, and thus credit, has an inherent risk that the amount will not be paid or will not be paid on time.
+A company that provides relatively long payment terms and thus credit has an inherent risk that the amount is not paid or not paid on time.

-In principle, a creditor does not need to have the money in his bank account on the due date, as long as the debtor transfers the amount on the due date.
-If the debtor and creditor do not have the same bank, the amount will often not appear in the creditor's account until 1-2 days after the transfer.
-Despite this, the payment deadline, and thus the due date, is legally respected.
+A creditor can generally not expect to have the money in their bank account on the due date as long as the debtor transfers the amount on the due date.
+If the debtor and creditor do not have the same bank, the amount will often not appear in the creditor's account until 1-2 business days after the transfer.
+Despite this, the payment deadline and thus the due date has been duly observed.

 What is the difference between due date and payment date?